 Today I received an e-mail from Microsoft and I am delighted to share that I have been awarded Microsoft Most Valuable Professional (MVP) 2015 for the eight consecutive year.

 I am honored to receive this award again and I appreciate everyone that reads my blog, watch me speaking, attend my training and keeps up with me on twitter (@ronnipedersen).
 I will strive to keep contributing to the community and hope that my contributions helps you out in some way.

-I would like to thank everyone of you who have supported me in any form especially my family, friends, colleagues, all members of the Danish System Center User Group and other community partners.
+I would like to thank everyone of you who have supported me in any form especially my colleagues, members of the Danish System Center User Group and other community partners.
 But also my MVP Lead, fellow MVPs and the Product Group at Microsoft in Redmond.
 A team of people I really admire and respect for their dedication and knowledge.

 From the e-mail I received: